msikma/screp-ts/readme.md

 †: type **MapDataHashAlgorithm**, or `'sha1' | 'sha256' | 'sha512' | 'md5'`.
 If **includeMapDataHash** is true, this must be set.

+By default, the same options are passed as you'd get by running screp without additional arguments: basically, all data except the commands and map data, and no map hash.

 ### Spawn options

 There's one separate option that's in its own object, specifically for setting the path to the screp binary.
 This is a separate object because it does not otherwise affect the command output.